eaysin-arafat/Tuso/README.md

 - **Streamlined Ticket Resolution:** Support staff can communicate with users, provide updates, and resolve reported issues directly within the platform.
 This streamlines the issue resolution process and ensures clear communication between users and support staff throughout the entire process.

-- **Real-time Notifications:** Tuso features a real-time notification system that notifies users and support staff of any updates or changes to their tickets.
+- **Real-time Notifications:** Helpdesk features a real-time notification system that notifies users and support staff of any updates or changes to their tickets.
 This helps users stay informed about the progress of their reported issues and enables support staff to respond promptly to new tickets and updates.

-- **Remote Desktop Protocol (RDP):** Tuso includes an integrated Remote Desktop Protocol (RDP) feature, allowing support staff to establish live connections with users' systems.
+- **Remote Desktop Protocol (RDP):** Helpdesk includes an integrated Remote Desktop Protocol (RDP) feature, allowing support staff to establish live connections with users' systems.
 This enables support staff to diagnose and resolve issues more effectively by accessing users' systems in real-time, providing immediate assistance and troubleshooting.

 - **Administrative Features:** Admins have access to administrative features, allowing them to manage users, configure system settings, and monitor system performance.
 This ensures that the platform operates smoothly and efficiently.